Eustachy Kossakowski, 6 metrów przed Paryżem / 6 metres avant Paris

 For a long time the New Topographics exhibition did not attract the reception it deserved in Poland, but in recent years the situation has begun to change and local projects have emerged that attempt to present our own urbanised landscape in a “new topographic” way.
 Without a doubt, one expression of this trend is the two issues of the low-budget photographic almanac Normalizm edited by Jan Rogała.
 Paradoxically, however, these home-grown initiatives make more reference to what we might call “aesthetic characteristics” (although this expression contradicts the programmatic non-style of the new topography as declared by Jenkins in his text written as commissioner of the exhibition) than to a visual verism of conceptualist, Pop Art or Dadaist provenance.

 This “aesthetic” or “aestheticising” approach was also in evidence at the exhibition New Documentalists at the Centre for Contemporary Art Ujazdowski Castle in 2006.
 After that show (curated by Adam Mazur), which was intended (and succeeded) as a presentation of the marked “documental shift” in Polish photography, this approach was strengthened further still.
 Possibly the best expression of this is the work of the Sputnik Photos collective and the notion of “magical realism” used by commentators to describe their activities.
-And perhaps this is our answer to the silence of the photography critics (who are on the whole enraptured by the Sputniks) surrounding Eustachy Kossakowski’s album 6 mètres avant Paris and the display of all 159 photographs.
+And perhaps this is our answer to the silence of the photography critics (who are on the whole enraptured by the Sputniks) surrounding Eustachy Kossakowski’s album 6 mètres avant Paris and the display of all 159 photographs in the series at the Arton Foundation seat in the SOHO Factory in Warsaw.